The name of the Society shall be ‘The Malvern Family History Society’

 b.
 Proposals for constitutional amendments shall be submitted to the Executive Committee of the Society at least 21 days prior to the day on which the Annual General Meeting or Extraordinary General Meeting is to be held.

 a.
-All income and property of the Society, shall be applied solely towards the promotion and execution of the objectives of the Society as defined in Clause 2 above, and no portion thereof shall be paid or transferred directly or indirectly in any manner to any member of the Executive Committee or Society providing that nothing herein shall prevent reimbursement of proper out-of-pocket expences incurred on behalf of the Society or the payment of an approved fee when engaged as a speaker.
+All income and property of the Society, shall be applied solely towards the promotion and execution of the objectives of the Society as defined in Clause 2 above, and no portion thereof shall be paid or transferred directly or indirectly in any manner to any member of the Executive Committee or Society providing that nothing herein shall prevent reimbursement of proper out-of-pocket expences incurred on behalf of the Society or the payment of an approved fee when engaged as a speaker or researcher working on chargeable queries.

 b.
 The Executive Committee shall cause proper books of account to be kept with respect to all sums of money received and expended by the Society.